wjiayis/NUS-BT1101-SampleCode/README.md

   - `Actual Code` refers to code required to perform the function.

 - If you have difficulties obtaining your desired output, observe the sample input carefully and mimic its structure.
 If there is a mistake in this repository, please let me know (by submitting an `issue` with label `bug`).
-- The organisation of content may be slightly different from that in your lecture notes.
-In addition, the content is optimised for AY21/22 Semester 1's syllabus.
-Feel free to update me on syllabus changes (by submitting an `issue` with label `syllabus update`) and I will make relevant edits.
-Alternatively, fork this repository and adapt it.
 - With regard to all commits made before 2022: I apologise for the nonsensical commit history.
 I wasn't using Git.
 ## Descriptive Analytics
 ### 1. [Data Visualisation](Subpages/1-1.md)